GoGoKo699/Hopf-ansatz/README.md

 Each panel shows the mean optimization trace for one synthetic task, comparing the geometry-native Hopf optimizers with the Adam baselines.
 The horizontal axis is the outer optimization step.
 The vertical axis is the task cost: for VQE it is the energy gap or energy-like cost, and for the metrology-inspired tasks it is the Fisher or normalized-QFI optimality gap.
 Lower values are better.

-## Preview plots

-The two plots below are plain-scale GitHub preview plots at `n=10`.
-They are not paper-facing figures.

-Each panel shows the mean optimization trace for one synthetic task, comparing the geometry-native Hopf optimizers with the Adam baselines.
-The horizontal axis is the outer optimization step.
-The vertical axis is the task cost: for VQE it is the energy gap or energy-like cost, and for the metrology-inspired tasks it is the Fisher or normalized-QFI optimality gap.
-Lower values are better.

 The VQE preview contains three scrambled Hamiltonian tests:

 **Parent Hamiltonian:** recover a scrambled target state by minimizing the parent-Hamiltonian gap.
 The task cost is the missing target overlap,